WWF-International/wwf-uk-css-style-guide/readme.md

 The SMACSS file structure[^!smacssguide], with some tweaks of our own.
 We use a concatenator - which can be included with either SASS or LESS - to produce a single, minifed stylesheet from several different files.

 - style, which imports:
-     - variables-and-mixins (only if Sass or LESS is used)
+     - variables-and-mixins (only if Sass or Less are used)
      - normalize.css[^!normalise]
      - base
      - layout